Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Experimental settings

 \subsection{Experimental details}

 The diffusion module utilized pre-trained weights from Zero-123 \cite{Liu_2023_ICCV}.
-The pre-trained KOA classifier $\mathcal{C}$ and encoder $\mathcal{E}_2$ were sourced from the \cite{WANG2024124614} and \cite{pmlr-v139}, respectively.
+The pre-trained encoder $\mathcal{E}_2$ is sourced from \cite{pmlr-v139}.
 During the training, a base learning rate of 1e-06 was applied, with a lambda linear scheduler incorporating a warm-up period every 100 steps.
-The batch size was set to 64, with $T$ configured to 1,000 steps, and an Exponential Moving Average (EMA) \cite{hunter1986exponentially} of 0.99 was used for the diffusion sampling process.
+The batch size was set to 64, with $T$ configured to 2,000 steps, and an Exponential Moving Average (EMA) \cite{hunter1986exponentially} of 0.99 was used for the diffusion sampling process.
 The scale factor of the latent space was set as 0.2.
 The AdamW optimizer \cite{loshchilov2019} was utilized for training over 5,000 epochs.
 We implemented our approach using PyTorch v1.8.1 \cite{pytorch} on Nvidia A100 graphics cards with 80 GB of memory.